iftikharm895/Target-Level_Financial_Sentiment_Analysis/README.md

 o	Publishing Time: The exact time at which the headline was published.
 o	Target-Company: The company to which the sentiment analysis is directed.
 o	URL: The direct URL to the full news article.
-o	Manually Assigned Sentiment Score: Indicates the assessed sentiment directed towards the target company.
+o	Manual: The manually assigned sentiment score reflects the evaluated sentiment directed toward the target company